Step 1: Take the LSAT, GRE, or JD-Next

 Applicants who previously attended another law school, even if you are applying to Suffolk Law as a First-Year Student, must provide any transcripts from the previous law school and a Letter of Good Standing from the Dean of the prior law school.

-Suffolk University Law School will not review applications from students who have been dismissed from another law school in the past three years.
+Suffolk University Law School will not review applications from students who have been dismissed from another law school in the past two years.

 Essential Performance Standards